Hall, Trelka win Black Hawk County Board of Supervisors race

-WATERLOO — A new face will join the Black Hawk County Board of Supervisors after Democrat Tavis Hall won election Tuesday.
+WATERLOO — A new face will join the Black Hawk County Board of Supervisors after Democrat Tavis Hall won a seat Tuesday.

 Hall received the second most votes after Republican incumbent Dan Trelka.
 Trelka received 24,657 votes, or 29.16% of the vote, and Hall received 21,089 votes, or 24.94%.